 The overall goal of the University of Utah Pediatric Emergency Medicine (PEM) fellowship program Global Health (GH) track is to produce academically oriented PEM physicians who have a focus on global health disparities with superb clinical skills, the ability to expand the field’s knowledge base, and will be the future leaders in PEM-GH.
 The educational goals and objectives of the training program are structured to achieve this overall program goal.
 These educational goals and objectives are categorized into six main areas: clinical, research, teaching, administration, quality improvement and career development, and are adapted from those described from successful general international emergency medicine fellowships.
-By fulfilling these educational goals and objectives, the fellow acquires the experience and skills to fulfill his or her maximal potential as a clinician, researcher, teacher and administrator.
+By fulfilling these educational goals and objectives, the fellow acquires the experience and skills to fulfill their maximal potential as a clinician, researcher, teacher and administrator.

 Goals and Objectives